 Simon was previously a volunteer adviser at the Oxford Citizens Advice Bureau, and is a member of the local church on Blackbird Leys.
 Whilst manager of the Night Shelter, he completed an MSc in voluntary sector management at the Cass Business School, City University, London.
 He is also a trustee of a charity working in Nicaragua.

 Cora is a resident of Blackbird Leys and has been involved with the Centre since its beginnings in the Holy Family Church; she originally came to the centre for advice as a client before becoming a trustee.
 Because she lives locally she ensures that she regularly visits the Centre to check that all is well.
 She acts as a link with the church, having been its chair, and now in a role as church officer.

 Cora is a retired British Telecom superviser, having trained recruits for the operator system for BT (and had the experience of being made redundant several times by them); she has also worked as an adult guidance counsellor with Link training in Oxford.
-Her volunteering work includes having been chair of the African Caribbean Community Network, and she is still on the loans committee of the local credit union.
+Her volunteering work includes having been chair of the African Caribbean Community Network.

 Jesse became a trustee in 2017, having moved to The Leys in the spring of 2016.
 He currently works as an Admissions and Course Administrator at Ruskin College, an adult education college for further and higher education which aims to provide educational opportunities for those groups particularly underrepresented.
 Before that he worked for Anneliese Dodds, MP for Oxford East, as a caseworker, during her tenure as the Labour Member of the European Parliament for the South East of England.
 Jesse is also joint Disability Officer for the Oxford and District Labour Party and sits on its Executive Committee.